Rudy Lai

 1 updates

-Warner Bros. began collaborating with Intel to use AI for applying video metadata to improve content discovery and audience connection.
+Initiated AI collaboration with Intel to enhance video metadata application for improved content discovery and audience connection.